Anandsgithub/datavigilant/README.md

 | A Data Science Dive into Chess Strategy
 This project blends chess intelligence with data science to extract real strategic insights from online games â€” perfect for chess lovers and data enthusiasts alike.

-ðŸš€ Project Highlights
+Project Highlights
-ðŸ“¥ Real-Time Game Extraction
+Real-Time Game Extraction
 Fetches the 50 latest rated games of any Lichess user, including opening data.
 Stores data in NDJSON format and performs integrity checks to ensure clean, usable input.

-ðŸ§¹ Data Transformation & Feature Engineering
+Data Transformation & Feature Engineering
 Parses game data into a structured pandas DataFrame.
 Extracts opening names, ECO codes, player ratings, and match results.
 Handles missing values and formats outcomes for accurate analysis.

-ðŸ“Š Opening Performance Analytics
+Opening Performance Analytics
 Calculates win rates by opening for both White and Black.
 Highlights the Top 10 openings by win rate.
 Visualized with Seaborn bar charts for intuitive comparisons.

-â™Ÿï¸ Move Pattern & Piece Activity Analysis
+Move Pattern & Piece Activity Analysis
 Parses PGN move strings to quantify how often each piece is moved.
 Calculates average piece activity and visualizes relationships using heatmaps.

-ðŸ“ˆ Interactive Streamlit Dashboard
+Interactive Streamlit Dashboard
 An intuitive web interface to explore opening performance and piece activity.
 Includes interactive charts and key strategic stats.

-ðŸŽ¯ Simulated Strategic Metrics (Sample Data) Simulates and visualizes:
+Simulated Strategic Metrics (Sample Data)
+Simulates and visualizes:
 Win rate by opening
 Average piece development